-Finding the right estate agent
+Finding the right estate agent in Greece

 Greece has a lot of public holidays and celebrates Easter according to the Greek Orthodox Church, which is a month separate from when we celebrate it in the UK, so it is wise to check your agent will be working before booking any flights.